roboguy13/PikaC/suslik-issues.md

+# How to build the tool

+Run:

+    % cabal build

+If this says there are dependencies missing, try running this first:

+    % cabal install --only-dependencies

+Then

+    % (cd suslik; sbt assembly)

+# Test statuses

 All of the tests work when using the backend that translates directly to C. Most of the tests do not work when translating to SuSLik.

 | Test name | Status |